-As previously discussed (Prefatory Note), this section modifies the imputed disqualification requirement for lawyers in a law firm with which the collaborative lawyer is associated who represent very low income clients without fee after a collaborative law process is concluded.
+1 Comment 2 As previously discussed (Prefatory Note), this section allows parties to modify the 3 imputed disqualification requirement by advance agreement for lawyers in a law firm which 4 represents low income clients without fee.
+5 6 SECTION 11.

-SECTION 11.
 GOVERNMENTAL ENTITIES AS PARTIES.

-- (a) The disqualification of Section 9(a) applies to a collaborative lawyer representing a party that is a government or governmental subdivision, agency, or instrumentality. - (b) After a collaborative law process concludes, another lawyer in a law firm with which the collaborative lawyer is associated may represent the government or governmental subdivision, agency, or instrumentality in the collaborative matter or a matter related to the collaborative matter if: - (1) the collaborative law participation agreement so provides; and - (2) the collaborative lawyer is isolated from any participation in the collaborative matter or matter related to the collaborative matter through procedures within the law firm which are reasonably calculated to isolate the collaborative lawyer from such participation.

-This section allows lawyers in an agency with which the collaborative lawyer is associated to continue to represent the government if collaborative law terminates, thus sparing taxpayers the expense of employing outside counsel.
-The rationale for creating an exception to the imputed disqualification rule when a collaborative lawyer represents a government entity is explained in the Prefatory Note.
+7 (a) The disqualification of Section 9(a) applies to a collaborative lawyer representing a 8 party that is a government or governmental subdivision, agency, or instrumentality.
+9 (b) After a collaborative law process concludes, another lawyer in a law firm with which 10 the collaborative lawyer is associated may represent the government or governmental 11 subdivision, agency, or instrumentality in the collaborative matter or a matter related to the 12 collaborative matter if: 13 (1) the collaborative law participation agreement so provides; and 14 (2) the collaborative lawyer is isolated from any participation in the collaborative 15 matter or matter related to the collaborative matter through procedures within the law firm which 16 are reasonably calculated to isolate the collaborative lawyer from such participation.
+17 Comment 18 This section allows parties to agree in advance to modify the imputed disqualification requirement for lawyers in a law firm which represents the government or its agencies or 19 subdivisions.
+The rationale for creating this exception to the imputed disqualification rule is 20 discussed in the Prefatory Note.
+21 22 23 SECTION 12.

-SECTION 12.
 DISCLOSURE OF INFORMATION.
-During the collaborative law process on the request of another party, a party shall make timely, full, candid, and informal disclosure of information related to the collaborative matter without formal discovery, and shall update promptly information that has materially changed.
-Parties may define the scope of disclosure, except as provided by law other than this [act].
+During the collaborative law 24 process on the request of another party, a party shall make timely, full, candid, and informal 25 disclosure of information related to the collaborative matter without formal discovery.
+A party 26 shall also update promptly previously disclosed information that has materially changed.
+Parties 27 may define the scope of disclosure during the collaborative law process, except as provided by law other than this [act].